TheophileBlard/french-sentiment-analysis-with-bert/README.md

 The contribution of this repository is threefold.

 - Firstly, I introduce a new dataset for sentiment analysis, scraped from [Allociné.fr](http://www.allocine.fr/) user reviews.
+It contains 100k positive and 100k negative reviews divided into 3 balanced splits: train (160k reviews), val (20k) and test (20k).
-At my knowledge, there is no dataset of this size in French available on the internet.
+At my knowledge, there is no dataset of this size in French language available on the internet.

-- Secondly, I share my code for French sentiment analysis with BERT, based on [CamemBERT](https://camembert-model.fr/).
+- Secondly, I share my code for French sentiment analysis with BERT, based on [CamemBERT](https://camembert-model.fr/), and the [🤗Transformers](https://github.com/huggingface/transformers) library.

 - Lastly, I compare BERT results with other SOTA approaches, such as *TF-IDF* and *fastText*, as well as other non-contextual word embeddings based methods.